Academic Policies and Procedures

 If the student concurs with the decision, the faculty member notifies the division chair/school dean in writing of the decision and the penalty and includes any supporting materials and documentation related to the decision.
-The chair will send a copy of the report to the Dean of Academic Services for inclusion in the Academic Integrity Repository file.
+The chair will send a copy of the report to the Office of Academic Services for inclusion in the Academic Integrity Repository file.
 If the student maintains that the allegation is in error, or that the decision was unfair, he or she may appeal the decision in accordance with the University’s Academic Appeals procedures.
-Formal written appeals involving academic decisions in graduate programs will be adjudicated by the Dean of Academic Services.
+Formal written appeals involving academic decisions in graduate programs will be adjudicated by the Office of Academic Services.

 The definition of Academic dishonesty is the fabrication or misrepresentation of work, either intentional or unintentional, which includes, but is not limited to, plagiarism, cheating, forgery, sabotage, bribery, and the multi-submission of work.

 Plagiarism is the representation of the works, ideas, data, or arguments of others as one’s own.
 Whether quoting, paraphrasing, or reiterating others’ ideas, students are responsible for documenting any materials taken from other sources.
 This means that students identify the source through footnotes, quotation marks and/or other forms of documentation.
 Sources include books, magazines, newspapers, electronic media, private letters, interviews, or other individuals’ work.
 Additionally, a classroom paper must not be merely a series of phrases, sentences, or paragraphs copied from a source or sources.